 "I think it's important for anyone doing shadow work to have things that help them feel grounded and accepted," Caraballo notes.
 "A nonjudgmental therapist can go a long way to help with this, but we also need our own tools that help us reaffirm and accept ourselves as we face the more difficult feelings, and parts, of ourselves."

-Exercises and prompts to get started with shadow work:
+Exercises and prompts for getting started with shadow work

 "One way in which the shadow shows up for us is in what we find most distasteful or difficult in others," Caraballo says.
 "Often these images are a reflection of parts of ourselves that we find unlikable."